-■ COMPLETED ■ ONGOING Initial Clinical Studies refers to non-IND Clinical Studies initiated prior to a development path decision.
-Timing of planned cohort 1 readout based on current 1. expectations and subject to risks associated with the COVID-19 pandemic.
+Initial Clinical Studies refers to non-IND Clinical Studies initiated prior to a development path decision.
+Timing of planned cohort 1 readout based on current expectations and subject to risks associated with the COVID-19 pandemic.

-To date, we have funded our operations with proceeds from the sale of preferred stock, the sale of common stock in our initial public offering, or our IPO, and borrowing of debt.
-Through March 31, 2020, we had received gross proceeds of \$197.8 million from the sale of preferred stock, gross proceeds of \$71.4 million from the sale of common stock in our IPO and \$26.0 million from borrowings under our loan and security agreement.
+To date, we have funded our operations with proceeds from the sale of preferred stock, the sale of common stock in our initial public offering, or our IPO, the sale of common stock in our May 2020 follow-on public offering and at-the-market offering and borrowing of debt.
+Through June 30, 2020, we had received gross proceeds of \$197.8 million from the sale of preferred stock, gross proceeds of \$71.4 million from the sale of common stock in our IPO, gross proceeds of \$60.1 million from the sale of common stock in our May 2020 follow-on public offering, gross proceeds of \$2.3 million from the sale of common stock in our at-the-market offering and \$26.0 million from borrowings under our loan and security agreement.
 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates.
-Our net losses were \$15.0 million and \$11.6 million for the three months ended March 31, 2020 and 2019, respectively.
-As of March 31, 2020, we had an accumulated deficit of \$231.1 million.
+Our net losses were \$13.9 million and \$14.4 million for the three months ended June 30, 2020 and 2019, respectively and our net losses were \$28.9 million and \$26.0 million for the six months ended June 30, 2020 and 2019, respectively.
+As of June 30, 2020, we had an accumulated deficit of \$245.0 million.
 We expect to continue to incur significant expenses for at least the next several years as we continue to develop our product candidates.